Hobo-Hilly/NetworkPlus/Network-Fundies/IP-Addy-Ipv4/README.md

 128  64  32  16  8  4  2  1  The top number represents the value of each place holder/space in the binary octet
  1   1   1   1   1  1  1  1  Starting at the far end of the octet(Place holder 8) the value is halved until we get to the last place holder/space 1. which is equal to one.

+128  64  32  16  8  4  2  1
+1    1    0   0  0  0  0  0 == 192 octet/ subnet
+1    0    1   0  1  0  0  0 == 168 octet/ subnet
+0    0    0   0  1  0  1  0 == 10 octet/ subnet

+Okay so if I see one in any one of these eight positions, I'm going to add them totaling up all the ones gives me what the decimal value.

+There is a maximum value and there is a minimum value.
+1 to 255 These are the only valid addresses you can have.

+128  64  32  16  8  4  2  1
+1    1    1   1  1  1  1  1 == 255 octet/ subnet

+What is Binary ANDing?
+Definition:
+ANDing is one of three basic binary operations used in digital logic.
+The other two are OR and NOT.
+While all three are used in data networks, AND is used in determining the network address.

+EX: In binary ANDing there are only two combinations of numbers that give you a result.
+1 + 1 = 1

+     1100
+   + 0110
+     0100
+So the answer here gives only one 1 because there is only on 1 + 1 in the equaltion

+               Network ID                Host ID
+              192. 168.
+10. 1
+ip address  {11000000.10101000.00001010} {.00000001}

+                Network ID                 Host ID
+              255. 255.
+255. 0
+subnet mask {11111111.11111111.11111111} {.00000000}

+Network ID   11000000.10101000.00001010   .00000000

+So you want to notice that the number is not changing at all after being run through the ANDing process.
+EXCEPT the hostID/nodeID portion becomes 0.
+Because this process is only to discover the network NOT individual host/node ID's.